-Option 32 - Furnace Heat Staging Control (available only when the HP thermostat is configured to operate AC equipment).
+Option 32 - Furnace Heat Staging Control (available only when the HP thermostat is configured to operate AC equipment or Heat Only).

-1 - Thermostat controls W1 output only and furnace controls the turn on and turn off of higher stages of heat.

-2 - Thermostat will control the W1 and O/W2/B outputs.
+- 1 Thermostat controls W1 output only and furnace controls the turn on and turn off of higher stages of heat. - 2 Thermostat will control the W1 and O/W2/B outputs.